An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Background

 \subsubsection{Pairwise Mutual Information (PMI)}

-Pairwise Mutual information, or PMI, is another metric to measure the quality of an EEG decomposition.
+Pairwise Mutual information (PMI) offers a simpler metric of the quality of an EEG decomposition.
 PMI takes all possible pairs of rows or columns in a matrix and computes the mutual information between those pairs.
-If we define $x$ as a vector with length $N$ and let $x_{i}(t)$ be a time series that is an element of $x$ of $n$ and $M$ as a $nxn$ matrix then mathematically we can express PMI as
+If we define $x$ as a vector with length $N$ and let $x_{i}(t)$ be a time series that is an element of $x$ of length $n$ and define $M$ as a $nxn$ matrix then mathematically we can express PMI as

-The marginal entropies may be computed in a manner to that described for MIR.
+These marginal entropies may be computed in a manner similar to that described for MIR.